destructo570/neko-serverless-blogging-website/README.md

 npx prisma generate
 ```

-5. Then run the build from root using
+5. Then run the build command from root folder using
 ```sh
   npm run dev
 ```